European-XFEL/howToMiddlelayer/source/chap6/schema_injection.rst

         )

-Note that calling inject_something again resets the values of proprties to their defaults.
+Note that calling inject_something again resets the values of properties to their defaults.
 Middlelayer class based injection differs strongly from C++ and bound api parameter injection, and the following points should be remembered: